ryantd42/NY-Legislative-Git/2023/A1818C-2023/bill.md

- of this chapter,  there  shall  be  levied  at  sentencing  a  mandatory surcharge,  sex  offender  registration  fee,  DNA databank fee [and], a crime victim assistance fee, AND A STOLEN VALOR FEE in addition  to  any sentence  required or permitted by law, in accordance with the following
+ of this chapter,  there  shall  be  levied  at  sentencing  a  mandatory surcharge,  sex  offender  registration  fee,  DNA databank fee [and], a crime victim assistance fee, AND A STOLEN VALOR FEE in addition  to  any
+ A. 1818--C  3

+ sentence  required or permitted by law, in accordance with the following
  schedule:
   (i)  a person convicted of a felony shall pay a mandatory surcharge of three hundred dollars and a crime victim assistance fee  of  twenty-five dollars;
   (ii)  a  person  convicted  of  a  misdemeanor  shall  pay a mandatory surcharge of one hundred seventy-five dollars and a crime victim assist- ance fee of twenty-five dollars;
   (iii) a  person  convicted  of  a  violation  shall  pay  a  mandatory surcharge  of  ninety-five  dollars and a crime victim assistance fee of twenty-five dollars;
   (iv) a person convicted of a sex offense as defined by subdivision two of section one hundred sixty-eight-a of the correction law or a sexually violent offense as defined by subdivision three of section  one  hundred sixty-eight-a  of  the  correction law shall, in addition to a mandatory surcharge and crime victim assistance fee, pay a sex offender  registra- tion fee of fifty dollars[.];
   (v)  a person convicted of a designated offense as defined by subdivi- sion seven of section nine hundred  ninety-five  of  the  executive  law shall,  in addition to a mandatory surcharge and crime victim assistance fee, pay a DNA databank fee of fifty dollars[.];
- A. 1818--B  3

-  (VI)  A  PERSON CONVICTED OF ANY OFFENSE PURSUANT TO SECTION 190.28 OF THIS CHAPTER SHALL, IN ADDITION  TO  A  MANDATORY  SURCHARGE  AND  CRIME VICTIM  ASSISTANCE  FEE, PAY ANY OTHER FEE REQUIRED BY THIS ARTICLE, AND PAY A STOLEN VALOR FEE IN THE AMOUNT OF TWO HUNDRED FIFTY DOLLARS.
+  (VI) A PERSON CONVICTED OF ANY OFFENSE PURSUANT TO SUBDIVISION SIX  OR SEVEN OF SECTION 190.25 OF THIS CHAPTER SHALL, IN ADDITION TO A MANDATO- RY SURCHARGE AND CRIME VICTIM ASSISTANCE FEE, PAY ANY OTHER FEE REQUIRED BY THIS ARTICLE, AND PAY A STOLEN VALOR FEE IN THE AMOUNT OF TWO HUNDRED FIFTY DOLLARS.
   (b)  When  the  felony or misdemeanor conviction in subparagraphs (i), (ii) or (iv) of paragraph  (a)  of  this  subdivision  results  from  an offense  contained in article one hundred thirty of this chapter, incest